 Key Learnings from attending webinar

-- Understand the roles and differences between CRAN, Bioconductor, R-universe, and Posit in the R ecosystem
+- Understand the roles and differences between R foundation, Bioconductor, R-universe, and Posit in the R ecosystem

 - Learn the submission, review, and maintenance expectations across platforms